Wynonna Earp (TV series): Plot

 On her 27th birthday, Wynonna Earp, the great-great-granddaughter of legendary lawman Wyatt Earp, inherits the special power to return revenants, the reincarnated outlaws that Wyatt had killed, back to Hell.
 Using her ancestor's magic gun, "Peacemaker," Wynonna works to break her family's curse by sending demons back where they belong.
 She also fights other supernatural beings that inhabit the Ghost River Triangle, a cursed territory near the Canadian Rockies that includes Purgatory, her hometown.
 After being recruited by the Black Badge Division (BBD), a secret government agency led by Special Agent Xavier Dolls, she is joined by an ageless Doc Holliday and Wynonna's sister, Waverly Earp.
 Nicole Haught, a Purgatory Sheriff's Deputy and Waverly's girlfriend, assists the team in her local police role.

 The first season centers on Wynonna fighting the revenants who kidnapped her older sister Willa from their homestead when they were girls, and the threat posed by Bobo Del Rey, leader of the local revenants.
-In the second season Wynonna discovers she is pregnant, while Waverly struggles with possession by a demon and doubts about her lineage.
+In the second season, Wynonna discovers she is pregnant, while Waverly struggles with possession by a demon and doubts about her lineage.
 At the same time, two sister-wife widows of the dead sheriff who cursed Wyatt Earp seek to resurrect him.
-In season 3, the demon Clootie is resurrected and, as he seeks to find the entrance to the Garden of Eden, the team must work to stop him and prevent the resulting apocalypse.
-In season 4 part 1, Wynonna and Nicole must figure out a way to rescue Doc and Waverly, with the help of a new friend.
-In the Garden, Doc and Waverly deal with an imposter.
+In the third season, the demon Clootie is resurrected and, as he seeks to find the entrance to the Garden of Eden, the team must work to stop him and prevent the resulting apocalypse.
+In the fourth season, Wynonna and Nicole must figure out a way to rescue Doc and Waverly, with the help of a new friend.
 Once rescued, Wynonna, Doc and Waverly return to find out that they have been gone longer than expected.
 While Waverly tries to help Nicole get past the trauma of their time apart, Wynonna searches for Peacemaker.
-And they must rescue one of their own from Wyatt's greatest enemies.
-In season 4 part 2, the gang celebrate Wayhaught engagement.
-Doc and Wynonna aren't on good terms whilst the latter's drinking gets worse.
-The gang deal with a cupid, jack-o'-lantern, genie, mysterious fog, Jolene, Cleo and the BBD.